Modern Slavery Policy

 • We provide our policy and statement to employees and our statement to suppliers to enable them to better understand and respond to slavery and human trafficking risks.

 • We raise awareness of modern slavery through our policy and statement.
-This is issued internally, and our performance indicator in this regard is that all employees are required to confirm that they have read the documents.
+This is issued internally, and our performance indicator in this regard is that all employees are required to confirm that they have read and understood the documents.
 Included with this is how to raise any requests for further training and how to identify and escalate concerns.
+Our employees are also given access to Modern Slavery training via our approved eLearning provider.

 • Our operators within our Operator Managed business are provided with access to eLearning modules on modern slavery via our approved eLearning provider.

-• We also make eLearning modules on modern slavery via our approved eLearning provider available to purchase for leased and tenanted licensees or we provide it to them free of charge if they take out our premium maintenance package.
+• We also make eLearning modules on Modern Slavery, provided through our approved eLearning provider, available for leased and tenanted licensees to purchase.
+Alternatively, these modules are provided free of charge where licensees are under certain agreement types.

 Approval